therealnicoroshi/modlist/README.md

    In addition to the tweaks recommended above people have removed the ENB from the list to trade graphical fidelity for frame rate.

    I have seen this list play on a 1080ti trading ENB and reshade for Community Shaders.

+   It has also been reported to play on a graphics card that only has 8GB of VRAM.
+YMMV.

    We do have a topic in the Discord for people to discuss what they have done to get it to run on hardware below the recommended minimum.